 This is my online ‘bio’ from 1998 when I was writing for the computer sections of SMH, the Australian and The Age.
 With only a small cringe, I thought it should be here.
 I was allowed to be funny in the brief.
-It was originally on three separate html pages and there’s probably a couple more somewhere.
+It was originally different each month and there’s probably a couple more somewhere.

 That’s me, with the prototype of my Portable Remote Image VR Transmitter (PRIVRT pronounced ‘Private’).
 The photo above shows an early prototype of the field unit that uses cheap parallel processing 8-bit devices (in this case an Amstrad 100 Notepad but recent models use those plentiful Toshiba 1000 b&w notebooks) to capture real-time landscape information for VR environments.
 My work running Grey Interactive in Canberra, is purely a distraction to my ongoing VR research from my home-workshop in Bungendore, a small country town just outside of the ACT.
 My magnum opus will be to create a complete VR model of a country town’s letter boxes, hopefully completed before they all get Internet connections.